-The biggest names in the world of golf head to the North West of England this July, as Royal Lytham & St Annes hosts the 2012 Open Championship.
+The biggest names in the world of golf head to Troon this July, as the Royal Troon hosts the 2016 Open Championship for the 9th time.

-The biggest golfing stars, as well as thousands upon thousands of fans, will converge on Lytham & St Annes between 19-22 July for the world's oldest major golf championship, and the only championship of the four majors to be held outside the US.
+The biggest golfing stars, as well as thousands upon thousands of fans, will converge at the Royal Troon between 10-17 July for the world's oldest major golf championship, and the only championship of the four majors to be held outside the US.

 Back to the events calendar.

-15-22 July - Check the weather forecast before heading to Royal Lytham and St. Annes for the Open Golf Championship.
+10-17 July - Check the weather forecast before heading to The Royal Troon for the Open Golf Championship.

 The Open Championship is always played on traditional links courses.
 Being on the coast they are renowned for hard, fast fairways which come from sunny days and drying winds.
 This makes for challenging competition, which can be accentuated by the typical British weather elements of wind, rain, fog or thunderstorms.

 Rain makes conditions unpleasant for players and spectators alike, and can stop a competition if the greens and fairways flood.
 But it is thunderstorms that spell danger; lightning poses a significant risk to everyone on the course and play has to be suspended until the storm passes.

 For further information about the Open visit the Open golf official website.

 You can check the weather forecast for other events through the Events Calendar.